ItaySharabi/ItaySharabi/README.md

 - 📫 Here you'll find:
+      Some simple java projects like some algorithms from Algorithms course like array min/max, sorts and hopefully more.
       Some complex java projects using the OOP approach, like a game of Pokemons, graph structure designs and graph algorithms (Applied from Graph Theory).